For patients that have ill-fitting dentures,

 Dr. Gandhi is a member of the International Dental Implant Association and likes to keep up with the latest in Implant Dentistry.
 Schedule a consultation with us to find out if you are a good candidate for dental implants.

-These are types of dental implants we use at our family dentistry in Morrisville, NC:
+These are the types of dental implants that we use at our family & general dentistry in Morrisville, NC:

-— Endosteal implant – Made of titanium, small screws, and alloplastic material.
-Surgically inserted into the jawbone and over time bond with the bone.
+Endosteal dental implants are made of titanium, small screws, and alloplastic material.
+These implants are surgically inserted into the jawbone.
+Over time they actually bond with the bone.

-— Subperiosteal implant – Placed under the gums (on or above the jawbone).
-Not surgically inserted into bone.
+Subperiosteal dental implants are placed under the gums (on or above the jawbone).
+They are not surgically inserted into the bone and are less invasive than endosteal implants.

 There are several types of implant methods available depending on your situation, such as: